datatrans/android-sdk/README.md

 **Tokens and Fast Checkouts**: Save your customers' payment information for later use and offer fast checkouts in your app.
 Delegate the token selection to the library.

 **Theme Support**: Style various items according to your corporate identity if needed.
-We also support the iOS dark theme.
+We also support the Android dark theme.

 ## **Integration**
 Get started with our [integration guide](https://docs.datatrans.ch/docs/mobile-sdk-2).